 Legal Question: Michael Scott’s Diary Drama

 This question comes from my dear friend, Todd, who will also co-officiate our wedding soon!
-Todd asks: “Watching The Office where Michael’s journal is submitted in Jan’s wrongful termination deposition.
+Todd asks:“Watching The Office where Michael’s journal is submitted in Jan’s wrongful termination deposition.
 He literally says he does not want it submitted.
-That should be… Continue reading
+That should be the end of it, right?”Thanks for the question, Todd!
+This is an excellent episode.
+I laugh … Continue reading Legal Question: Michael Scott’s Diary Drama

 Legal Question: Can you transfer venue so hard that you leave the state?